 - The severity of the charged offense.
 19

 3. How long does PC 1001.36 treatment last?

 Mental health diversion under Penal Code 1001.36 lasts a maximum of two (2) years.
 For misdemeanors, the maximum is one (1) year.20 It can consist of inpatient or outpatient treatment.21

 Before approving a proposed treatment program, the court will consider:

 - The interests of the community.22

 Payment for mental health treatment under PC 1001.36 can come from private or public funds.
-23 If the defendant cannot afford private treatment, the court may refer him/her to:
+23 If you cannot afford private treatment, the court may refer you to:

 - A county mental health agency, or